Lipoma vs Cyst: Differences, Treatments & More

 Close up unhappy woman looking at skin lesions in mirror (model)

-What Are the Differences Between a Lipoma and Skin Cyst?
+What Is the Difference Between a Cyst and a Lipoma?

-A lipoma is a collection of fatty tissue that grows in a lump beneath your skin—usually between the skin and muscle.
-This lesion will feel slippery to the touch and will move easily under the skin if prodded.
+• Lipoma: A lipoma is a collection of fatty tissue that usually grows between the skin and muscle.
+This lesion will feel slippery to the touch and move easily under the skin if prodded.
 You can learn more about how a lipoma is diagnosed in our related blog post.

-In contrast, a skin cyst is hard to the touch and occurs when your skin cells collect within the skin layers, trapping oil and other fluids in a sac.
-Two common types of skin cysts are sebaceous and pilar cysts.
+• Cyst: A skin cyst is hard to the touch and occurs when your skin cells collect within the skin layers, trapping oil and other fluids in a sac.
+The most common types of cysts are sebaceous (originating in the oil glands) and pillar cysts (originating in the hair follicles).

 Although lipomas and skin cysts can sometimes look like cancerous lesions, they rarely turn malignant.
 Your dermatologist may do a biopsy to determine whether your growth is benign or cancerous.